 Unfortunately, comments about her looks, her weight in particular, from family and peers only reinforced the lies she was telling herself.
 Her mom would say, “Looks like you’ve gained weight” and “Do you think you should be eating that?”
 She began to feel guilty when she ate.
 The anorexia started when she decided to eat only every other day.
 When that didn’t work in keeping her weight down, she started to binge and purge.
 This story is all too familiar for many of our daughters.
-Even in a households that do not reinforce the lies, it is still becoming all too common.
-If you are wondering if your daughter is showing signs of anorexia or other eating disorders, this will help you gain some insight.
+Even in households that do not reinforce the lies, it is still becoming all too common.
+Here are the warning signs of anorexia and other eating disorders, along with some insight into why our daughters struggle with it.

 Most people think anorexia is all about not eating or throwing up after meals (actually, that is bulimia), but it can entail overexercising.
 This could be a difficult one to test, but see how they do emotionally if you suggest they skip their workout for the day.